 To achieve the grade VG on the course as a whole, VGs are required on both modules.

 Reporting of grades:

-Module 1: Traditional Areas in Applied Linguistics - 5 cr
+Module 1: The Nature of Applied Linguistics - 5 cr

 - 90 credits in English including 30 credits at First cycle level 2 or equivalent knowledge.
 Furthermore proficiency in English documented by one of the following international proficiency test is required: a TOEFL test including TWE with a minimum of 630 (paper) 267 (computer) or 109 (Internet); a Cambridge Certificate of Proficiency with an A or B grade; an IELTS test with a minimum of 7.5 (and no module under 7), or the equivalent knowledge